daniel-chris-lucas/Testing-Testing-Testing/readme.md

 Use TDD with PHPSpec to implement sanitizer functionality from scratch.

+### Testing Email

+Unit test emails using PHPUnit and Mailcatcher.

 ### Unit Testing Facades

 Remove facades and reference the underlying classes to properly unit test a controller.